Inference in generalized linear models with robustness to misspecified variances: Standardized sign-flip score test

-The test based on the effective score is proven to be asymptotically exact by \cite{Hemerik.etal:2020}, but simulations in that paper show an anti-conservative behavior for small sample sizes.
-This problem relates to a lack of null-invariance of the distribution of the test statistic.
-In this section we revisit the concept of null-invariance in some detail.
-This discussion will motivate our modification of the test of \cite{Hemerik.etal:2020}.

-Tests based on random data transformations such as sign flips or permutations can have exact control of the type I error rate if the observed test statistic $S(\II)$ and the randomly flipped $S(\flip)$ have the same distribution.
-If this property holds, we say that the transformations are null-invariant. \cite{Hemerik.goeman:2018} showed how null-invariance can be used to construct tests with exact control of the type I error.
-Null-invariance can be achieved in linear models \citep{rotation,hunJhun,renaud_reg} or in GLMs with simple experimental designs.
-With more complex designs, ad hoc solutions sometimes exist, e.g.\ when all covariates are discrete \citep{pesarin2001}.
-For general GLMs, null-invariant transformations do not exist.

-In the case of the test of \cite{Hemerik.etal:2020}, null-invariance is therefore replaced by an equality in distribution that holds only asymptotically.
-We restate the result concerning the validity of that test below for the special case of GLMs.
-Our alternative proof emphasizes the importance of asymptotic null-invariance.
+We restate the result of \cite{Hemerik.etal:2020} concerning the validity of their test below for the special case of GLMs.
+Our alternative proof, given in the Appendix with all other proofs, emphasizes the importance of asymptotic null-invariance.

-\begin{thm} Assume that the variances are correctly specified, that is, $\asV=V$, and that Assumption \ref{ass:dispersion}-\ref{ass:lindeberg} hold.
+\begin{thm} Assume that the variances are correctly specified, that is, $\asV=V$, and that Assumption \ref{ass:link}-\ref{ass:lindeberg} hold.
 For $n\xrightarrow{} \infty$, the test that rejects $H_0$ if \eqref{example.test} holds is an asymptotically $\alpha$ level test. \end{thm}